dmbarbour/wikilon/docs/AboutAO.md

 * evaluation, generated by our evaluator, preserves link structure
 * linker object, via context-free static analysis and heuristics

-The main heuristics for linking would regard potential inlining of words.
-Inlining small link objects can offer some performance advantages compared to dynamic linking at runtime.
-For large objects, these benefits are eventually outweighed by overheads surrounding redundant duplication.
-We might support extra attributes, e.g. `word.inline`, to guide link behavior.
+Minimally, our linker object should flatten simple redirect chains for purpose of caching.
+Heuristically, we may also choose to inline words that we know will link in place of their tokens, e.g. based on total size so we don't waste effort linking smaller objects at runtime but also can share structure for large objects.

-We can support evaluation time linking via an `[program]{&link}` annotation.
+We might support evaluation time linking via `[program]{&link}` annotation.

 ### Lightweight Staging and Compilation